wrussell1999/kestra-examples/demos/oss-connect/README.md

 - Dataset URL
 - Discount Percentage

-These both have default values to them which allow them to
+These both have default values to them which allow them to work without any changes.

+The Discount Percentage has validation to ensure people can't enter an invalid number too.

 ## Tasks